mechash/Opti-MC-MServer/Server-End-Installation.md

      sudo reboot
   ```

-### Step 4 : Cloning the repositoary to the raspberry pi home directoary
+### Step 4 : Cloning the repository to the raspberry pi home directory

-Before moving forward by setting up everyting we need to the repository on Raspberry Pi
+Before moving forward, by setting up everything we need for the repository on the Raspberry Pi.

 ```md
    git clone https://github.com/mechash/Opti-MC-MServer
 ```

-### Step 5 :  Setting up java enviroment on Raspberry Pi
+### Step 5 :  Setting up Java Environment on Raspberry Pi

-After updating RPi and cloning the directory lets begin the actual work to setup the server
+After updating RPi and cloning the directory, let's begin the actual work to set up the server.

-- First change your work directoary to the one we have cloned in previous step
+- First change your work directory to the one we have cloned in the previous step

   ```md
      cd Opti-MC-MServer